rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  the only viable monetary asset.

-For those viewing Bitcoin as a gamble, a maximalist is "all in".
+For those viewing Bitcoin as a gamble, a maximalist is *all in*.
-For the doomers, Bitcoin is a lifeline, the only remaining hope for a civilization they see as failing.
+For the doomers, Bitcoin is a lifeline, the only remaining hope for our civilization they see as failing.
-Bitcoin is an alternative to
- stockpiling guns and survival gear
+For many, Bitcoin is an alternative to stockpiling guns and survival gear
  (although not mutually exclusive) -- in other words, fiat is failing,